Cross-Origin Resource Sharing (CORS) Configuration Vulnerabilities - Part 1

 Now we know what’s at stake with a CORS vulnerability, how do they happen?

-Well, most risks occur because you, as a web developer, want to set Access-Control-Allow-Credentials: true but you also need to allow multiple origins.
-Since the specification only allows you to set one origin, you have to take the Origin value from the HTTP request and use that to set the Access-Control-Allow-Origin header.
+but you also need to allow multiple origins.
+Since the specification only allows you to set one origin, you have to take the Origin

 If you need to dynamically generate the origin value (and required credentials), be sure that you:

-• Don’t just reflect back whatever Origin you received
+- Don’t just reflect back whatever

-• Thoroughly test that your validation for the approved list works properly
+against - Thoroughly test that your validation for the approved list works properly

-• Set the Vary: Origin header to prevent cache poisoning attacks and other caching issues
+header to prevent cache poisoning attacks and other caching issues

 In the following sections we’ll discuss what can happen if we don’t do these things properly.